janko/down/README.md

 io #=> #<Down::ChunkedIO ...>
 ```

-Some features that give the HTTP.rb backend an advantage over `open-uri` +
+Some features that give the http.rb backend an advantage over `open-uri` and
 `Net::HTTP` include:

 * Low memory usage (**10x less** than `open-uri`/`Net::HTTP`)